Why is Intranet Information Architecture so important?

 Well organised and structured information allows your users find what they are looking for, easily and quickly.

-Good IA brings clarity and quality to your intranet’s user experience and should include:.
+Good Information Architecture (IA) brings clarity and quality to your intranet’s user experience and should include:

 The titles in your main menu